 Aloha Air Cargo

-- Amerijet (aside from a current heat-related restriction Amerijet has on English Bulldogs)
+- Amerijet (aside from seasonal heat-related restriction Amerijet has on English Bulldogs)

 - Hawaiian Air